 - B lymphocytes that identify and neutralize foreign objects such as bacteria and viruses;

-- Natural killer cells that provide rapid response to virus-infected cells and tumor formation.
+- Natural killer cells provide a rapid response to virus-infected cells and tumor formation.

 These results suggest that TM exercise can increase the body’s protection against viral infections.